-- Soak the channa dal for atleast an hour.
+- Soak the channa dal for at least an hour.
 Drain and coarsely grind it in a mixie or blender.
 Do not add any water while grinding.

 - To this add the corn, chopped onions, chopped red chillies, grated ginger, fennel seeds, turmeric powder, chopped curry leaves, asaefoetida and salt.
+Mix it well.

 - Make balls out of the above mixture, shape them as vadas or cutlets.

 - Grease a baking tray and line the vadas.
 Use a parchment paper in the baking tray to remove the vadas easily.
 Sprinkle 1 or 2 drops of oil on top of each vada.

 - Serve hot with mint chutney or eat as such.

-The same vadas can be made by deep frying too.
+The same vadas can be made by deep frying or shallow frying too.